If you’ve ever tried to take the bowl away from your pup while he’s still eating from it and nearly lost your hand…that’s a food aggressive dog.

 Don’t try and wrestle the food or bowl away from your dog.

-How to stop food guarding in dogs
+How to stop food aggression in dogs

 Vary feeding times

 I have always fed all my dogs on a schedule, and it never fails – there’s always one dog whose clock goes off a few minutes before and they’re on high alert!
-Guarding has never been a problem in my household, but for a dog who guards his food that is a problem because his anxiety is already starting to build in anticipation of what always happens.
+Guarding has never been a problem in my household, but for a dog who guards his food that is a problem, because his anxiety is already starting to build in anticipation of what always happens.
 For that reason, try varying feeding times a bit so he never quite knows when it’s coming.

-Change the location
+Change the location of where he eats

 Feed him from a new bowl in a different location so it breaks the pattern, and cycle, of his anxiety.